 Only 14%?
 That seems low — but there are things you can do to increase your odds.
 The chart below shows how, starting at that 14% baseline, your chances increase by making certain choices related to your career.
 Overall, you can boost your odds significantly:

-Berger and his colleagues do make note of four specific things from their research that can help you reach the c-suite, which we’ll cover in the following pages.
+Berger and his colleagues make note of four specific things from their research that can help you reach the C-suite, which we’ll cover in the following pages.

 Unfortunately, gender matters

 Indeed, we’re still living in an era in which men have an advantage over women in the business world.
 However, that’s something we’re improving on.
 As LinkedIn’s study says, “All of the factors have the same effect on both men’s and women’s careers.
 But a woman who has the same profile as a man needs an average of 3.5 more years of work experience to reach the same probability of becoming an executive.”